chieftools/flowguard-proxy/README.md

 A high-performance Go-based reverse proxy with advanced security features, designed to transparently intercept and filter HTTP/HTTPS traffic with dynamic rule-based filtering and minimal disruption.

+It features an (optional) [control panel](https://flowguard.network/) for easy management, configuration, and monitoring.
+The control panel will allow for realtime and centralized management of multiple FlowGuard instances in addition to providing access to GeoIP databases and AbuseIPDB IP lists.

+> [!IMPORTANT]
+> FlowGuard is intended for use by experienced system administrators and security professionals.
+Improper configuration may lead to service disruption.
+Always test configurations in a safe environment before deploying to production.

+> [!CAUTION]
+> FlowGuard is a new project in acive development and may have undiscovered bugs or security vulnerabilities.
+Use at your own risk and always keep software up to date.

 ## Features

 ### Core Functionality